sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 # DaVinci Resolve PostgreSQL Workflow Tools
 ## Effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve 14 Studio's PostgreSQL databases

-This is a `bash` script that is designed to be run on a macOS Sierra 10.12.6 system that's running as a PostgreSQL server for DaVinci Resolve 14 Studio.
+This is a `bash` script that is designed to be run on a macOS system that's running as a PostgreSQL server for DaVinci Resolve 14 Studio.
 The script will let you effortlessly load and start `launchd` user agents that will automatically backup and automatically optimize your PostgreSQL databases.

 ## How to use
 1. Download the repository `davinci-resolve-postgresql-workflow-tools-master` to your `~/Downloads` folder.